-Egypt is known for its long hot summers and sweltering sightseeing, but don’t be caught off guard when packing as the winters when most tourists travel are comparatively quite cold.
-You really need to be packed for the seasons but prepared for the sun year-round – and the fact you’ll be doing a lot of walking!
+Egypt is known for its long hot summers and sweltering sightseeing, but don’t be caught off guard when packing as the winters – when most tourists travel to Egypt – are comparatively quite cold.
+You really need to be packed for the seasons but prepared for the sun year-round, and the fact you’ll be doing a lot of walking!

-This packing guide focuses specifically on family travellers but many of the suggested items are applicable to all travellers – so please read on!
+This packing guide focuses specifically on family travellers but many of the suggested items are applicable to all travellers.
+There’s a great guide and some insights for solo female travellers here.

 - Packing for the seasons